top of page

 After two years in Phoenix, the Winsors moved in 1905 to Yuma, then a town of dirt streets and board sidewalks.
 Mulford Winsor established the Yuma Morning Sun.
 Later in life, Clarissa Winsor was featured in a National Geographic Magazine story on the Colorado River in which she fondly recalled those early days in Yuma.

 Although she could lovingly look back on her early life in Yuma, she was not the type who yearned longingly for yesterday.
 She learned to drive a car in 1917.
 And as Yuma grew, more clubs and organizations developed, with Clarissa in the charter membership of Zonta Club, Business and Professional Women’s Club and any number of others.
+She had three children and as they grew older, she swam practically every day with them in Yuma’s early-day swift-flowing, muddy canals to help them escape the heat of the summers.

 Clarissa Winsor was active in several historical projects, but she is best known for her service in preserving Yuma Territorial Prison.
 Once the museum was established, Clara was selected as its curator and opened the doors of Yuma’s first museum on March 29, 1941.
 Clara collected thousands of artifacts relating to Yuma and Arizona history, and displayed them in the old prison.
-Her friends claimed that she not only had an uncanny way of ferreting out interesting and beautiful old articles, but a positive genius for obtaining them for her beloved museum by either purchasing, or coaxing them, from their reluctant owners.
+Her friends claimed that she not only had an uncanny way of ferreting out interesting and beautiful old articles, but a positive genius for obtaining them for her beloved museum by either purchasing or coaxing them from their reluctant owners.

 In 1961, the museum was included in the Arizona State Parks system and became one of the state’s top tourist attractions.
 More than a half-million people visited this historic site while she served as the “Hostess/Curator.”
 In 1965, she retired after 25 years of service.